 About Staff Counselling at Edge Hill

 Edge Hill provides counselling for all its staff free of charge.
-The Counselling Team is experienced in working with issues, both work and home related, that can affect staff, and is able to offer a high level of expertise in short-term therapeuatic approaches.
-The Counselling Service is part of Student Services and is based in the Health and Wellbeing Centre, Milton House.
+The Counselling Team is experienced in working with issues, both work and home related, that can affect staff, and is able to offer a high level of expertise in short-term therapeutic approaches.
+Counselling is part of Wellbeing in Student Services and the team are based in Catalyst and Milton House.

 Edge Hill funds up to six sessions of counselling for any member of staff regardless of whether the issue is work related or not.
 Staff can self-refer or be referred by their Manager, Occupational Health or Human Resources.

 Appointments – if you feel the issues is not urgent, then you would normally be offered an appointment within 1 – 2 weeks.
-However, if it is an emergency we will offer you an appointment on the same or next working day.
 Early morning/evening appointments are available upon request.
-Appointments can be made by telephone, email or via the website using the contact details below.
+Appointments can be made by telephone or email using contact details below.

 The British Association for Counselling and Psychotherapy provides information on its website to help individuals understand what counselling is, including information about the process of therapy and what you might expect from therapy.
 Please click on the link to access the information. http://www.itsgoodtotalk.org.uk/